Arnold Musto: Later life

-Musto retired from India in 1934.
+Musto retired from India in 1934 and took up residence in Long Bar Hall to the South of Bishop's Stortford, on the Essex Hertfordshire Border, where he made extensive changes.
+Interviews with his daughter in 2007 revealed during a re-visit to Long Bar Hall, revealed he forthright personality and even it is alleged had the influence to phone the Station Master at Sawbridgeworth Station to hold the express train to London.

 In 1939, he was chair of a Planning and Housing Commission sent to Trinidad.
 He returned to England, in 1940, and was appointed Regional Transport Commissioner for the Midland Region.
 In 1946 he was appointed Regional Transport Commissioner for the South Western Region.
 He retired in 1953, at the age of 70.

 His obituary in The Times said he was “a likeable man and got on well with those about him” both in India and as a Regional Transport Commissioner in England.